ARTFULBITES/Sentiment-Analysis-Gaming-Industry/README.md

 - **Integration with Sales Data:** To correlate reviews with sales performance.
 - **Advanced Machine Learning Techniques:** Employing more sophisticated algorithms to deepen the analysis.

+**To review the scripts, please download the zip file from the master branch.**